Portal Login

 6. Choose which summer school you’d like to attend

 While it definitely makes sense to choose a location before choosing a summer school, you don’t have to do it that way around.
 If you choose the summer school first, that might make the choice for you: among premium summer schools such as Oxford Royale Academy, it’s typically for companies to have just one or two centres.
-Oxford Royale Academy is relatively unusual in that we have more, spanning Oxford, Cambridge, London, St Andrews and Yale.
+Oxford Royale Academy is relatively unusual in that we have more, spanning Oxford, Cambridge, London, New York and Yale.
 Within that, not all courses are available at all centres, so that can help you to narrow down your choice still further by choosing the course you’re most interested in first.

 There are also plenty of reasons to choose a particular summer school other than the location in which it’s based.
 You might be impressed by some outstanding testimonials – either provided by the summer school itself, or by word of mouth from friends, family, or even your secondary school.
 Or it could be that they have a course selection that’s exactly what you’re looking for.
 Maybe their teaching philosophy holds a particular appeal for you.

-Or maybe there’s something special about the summer school you’re most interested in; for instance, at Oxford Royale Academy, we’re particularly proud of the number of different student nationalities represented on our courses; students of 135 different nationalities attended our courses last year and that number seems set to grow in future.
+Or maybe there’s something special about the summer school you’re most interested in; for instance, at Oxford Royale Academy, we’re particularly proud of the number of different student nationalities represented on our courses; students of 175 different nationalities attended our courses last year and that number seems set to grow in future.
 That means there’s an incredible diversity of experiences and perspectives to enrich the classroom experience – no matter which location you choose.